K1-ZR/practice-cpp/README.md

     char ch_b = str6.back();   // Same as "ch_b = str6[str6.length() - 1];"

-    const char* charstr = str6.c_str();// c_str returns null terminated char array version of string printf("%s\n", charstr);
+    const char* charstr = str6.c_str();// c_str returns null terminated char array version of string

     str6.append(" extension");// append add the argument string at the end
                               //  same as str6 += " extension"

     //  find returns index where pattern is found.
-    //  If pattern is not there it returns predefined
-    //  constant npos whose value is -1 if (str6.find(str4) != string::npos)
+    //  If pattern is not there it returns constant npos whose value is -1 if (str6.find(str4) != string::npos)
         cout << "str4 found in str6 at " << str6.find(str4)
              << " pos" << endl;